 What is a Global widget?

-I'd like to add the testimonial widget on other areas on my site, which is why I'll save it as a global widget.
+I'd like to add the Testimonial Widget on other areas on my site, which is why I'll save it as a global widget.

-1. Hover over the widget.
+- Hover over the widget

-2. Click on the save icon.
+- Click on the save icon

 Once the widget is saved as a global widget it is instantly surrounded by a yellow border instead of the standard blue border.
 In addition, in the panel, all of the saved global widgets are displayed as a two column widget list.

-2. The first button is 'Edit global widget'.
-This allows me to edit the global widget.
-Any change I make here will instantly update all the places I set the global widget on my site.
+- Clicking Edit global widget allows editing the global widget.
+Any changes made here will instantly update all the places I set the global widget on my site.

 - Go to Appearance > Widgets

-How to delete the global widget
+How to delete the Global Widget

-Simply go to the 'My Library' and delete the widget.
-Notice that deleting a global widget will delete it from all the places where we've placed it.
+- Go to the My Library and delete the widget.
+Notice that deleting a Global Widget will delete it from everywhere.